-Office Hours Monday - Friday 8:00 am to 5:00 pm Main Phone Number 720.266.2143 Alternate Phone Number (303) 455-5522 (Denver Area Council) Website www.coloradoadventurepoint.com Social Media Facebook.com/coloradoadventurepoint Address 10455 w.
-6th Ave Denver, CO 80215 CAP is located on the West side of the building Holiday Closures CAP is closed on the following holidays: New Year's Day, Martin Luther King Jr Day, President's Day, Good Friday, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving, Day after Thanksgiving, and Christmas Day.
+Office Hours Monday - Friday 8:00 am to 5:00 pm Main Phone Number 720.266.2233 Alternate Phone Number (303) 455-5522 (Scouting Colorado) Website www.coloradoadventurepoint.com Social Media Facebook.com/coloradoadventurepoint Address 10455 W. 6th Ave., Suite 150 Denver, CO 80215 CAP is located on the West side of the building Holiday Closures CAP is closed on the following holidays: New Year's Day, Martin Luther King Jr Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving, Day after Thanksgiving, and Christmas Day.
 Other Closures In some instances, CAP may close for weather, other issues, or special events.
-Notice will be posted as soon as it is possible via Colorado Adventure Point and Denver Area Council social media pages.
+Notice will be posted as soon as it is possible via Colorado Adventure Point and Scouting Colorado social media pages.
 Advance notice closures, if known, will be made via social media, direct contact with participants, and notices on building entrances.
-Parent Organization Denver Area Council, Boy Scouts of America 10455 w.
-6 th Ave Denver, CO 80215 303-455-5522 Management and Contact Information Dave Whitner, Director of Support Services, dave.whitner@scouting.org Lizzy Dowd, Academic Executive, lizzy.dowd@scouting.org Visitors Our doors remain locked during the day.
-All visitors coming to Colorado Adventure Point must be let in by a staff member and check in with the CAP office or the Denver Area Council front desk.
+Parent Organization Scouting Colorado, Scouting America 10455 W. 6 th Ave Denver, CO 80215 303-455-5522 Management and Contact Information Dave Whitner, Director of Support Services, dave.whitner@scouting.org Lizzy Dowd, Director of Colorado Adventure Point, lizzy.dowd@scouting.org Claudia Rodriguez-Ortega, STEM Executive, claudia.rodriguez-ortega@scouting.org Visitors Our doors remain locked during the day.
+All visitors coming to Colorado Adventure Point must be let in by a staff member and check in with the CAP office or the Scouting Colorado front desk.
 Visitors are screened and identified.
 Those that have a purpose to be in the facility will be provided a visitor badge and may or may not be escorted throughout the facility.
 Visitors that do not have a purpose to be in the facility will be asked to leave by staff and escorted out.
 Office of Early Childhood To File a Complaint About This Facility Contact: The Colorado Department of Early Childhood 710 S. Ash Street Denver, Colorado 80246 Or Call (303) 866-5958 or 1-800-799-5876 Our most recent report of inspection, fire inspection and health inspection is available upon request.